danlawinc/smartconnectsdk-ios-sample-app/README.md

 }
  ```

 App needs to send acknowledgement after receiving each UDP packet from Device.
 SDK has “onSendAcknowledgement” value set to true by default.
-Override this flag to “false” to send acknowledgement manually.
+Set this flag to “false” to send acknowledgement manually.

 ```bleapInterface.onAutoSendAcknowledgement(onSendAcknowledgement: false)```